chisedotdev/livechat/README.md

 └── README.md
 ```

 - **app/controllers**: Contains the MVC controllers
+- **app/helpers**: Contains helper functions and utilities used across the application
 - **app/models**: Contains the MVC models and database interactions
 - **app/views**: Contains the view templates
 - **public**: Contains the public-facing files and entry point